CourageOI/port-support-engineer-assessment--solution/README.md

        - Bronze: `pull_request_count >= 10 && pull_request_count < 15`

 4. **Configure the scorecard in Port UI**
-   - Navigated to the Builder page in Port
+   - Navigate to the Builder page in Port
-   - Selected the Repository blueprint
+   - Select the Repository blueprint
-   - Added a new scorecard
+   - Add a new scorecard
-   - Configured the rules with the following JSON:
+   - Configure the rules with the following JSON:

     ```json
     {